64BitAsura/reactnd-project-myreads-starter/README.md

-use npm install for setting up dependencies and project
+use 'npm install' for setting up dependencies and project

-run project use npm start
+run project use 'npm start'